A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

-This estimation problem satisfies assumption 1 of theorems \ref{Thm-main-chann} and \ref{Thm-main-generalized} because the prior and the parameter have the same gauge group symmetry as the other examples considered in this section.
-We seek to show that nonetheless, in this case, the optimal measurement is \emph{not} achieved by performing separate measurements of $\sigma_z$ on each qubit.
+This estimation problem satisfies assumption 1 of theorem \ref{Thm-main-generalized} because the prior and the parameter have the same gauge group symmetry as the other examples considered in this section.
+However, assumption 3' is not satisfied, and we can show that the optimal measurement is \emph{not} achieved by performing separate measurements of $\sigma_z$ on each qubit.

-To see this, note first that because the $b=0$ states are pure while the $b=1$ states are mixed, the purity of state does contain information about $b$.
-Now consider the projective measurement which projects state to the different irreps of $\mathcal{S}_{n}$ which show up in the representation $\textbf{P}(\mathcal{S}_{n})$ on $(\mathbb{C}^{d})^{\otimes n}$.
-It is well known that this von Neumann measurement is highly nonlocal and requires interaction between all $n$ systems.
-This projective measurement is one that reveals information about the eigenvalues of the single-copy density operator and hence about its purity, as the following argument demonstrates \cite{Keyl-Werner}.
+To see this, note first that because the $b=0$ states are pure while the $b=1$ states are mixed, the purity of the state contains information about $b$.
+Now consider the projective measurement which projects the state to the different irreps of $\mathcal{S}_{n}$ which show up in the representation $\textbf{P}(\mathcal{S}_{n})$ on $(\mathbb{C}^{d})^{\otimes n}$.
+It is well known that this von Neumann measurement is highly nonlocal and requires interaction between all $n$ systems \cite{Keyl-Werner}.
+This projective measurement is one that reveals information about the eigenvalues of the single-copy density operator and hence about its purity, as the following argument demonstrates.

 First, note that if the single-copy state is pure, then the $n$-copy state is in the symmetric subspace of $(\mathbb{C}^{d})^{\otimes n}$ and the outcome of the above projective measurement is fixed.
 On the other hand, if the single-copy state is mixed, then there is always a nonzero probability that the measurement projects the state to a subspace other than the symmetric subspace.
 In other words, there is a nonzero probability that the outcome of this measurement achieves an unambiguous discrimination between the mixed state case and the pure state case.
 This implies that there is a nonzero probability of determining the true value of $b$ unambgiuously.
 However, one can easily see that for the given prior by measuring $\sigma_{z}$ on each qubit it is not possible to unambigiously determine the true value of the bit $b$.
 Therefore, at least for some figures of merit, entangled measurements have advantage over unentangeled measurements.